erajasekar/cs-workshop/PITCHME.md

 @title[About Audience]

-What do you curious to know about computers?
+What are you curious to know about computers?

 Note: I encourage you to ask whenever you have a question.
 Please don't hesitage.

 ---
 ## What are computers?

-> Computers is a electronic machine that can be programmed to do several types of tasks.
+> Computers is a electronic machine that can be programmed to do jillion different types of tasks.

 +++
 @title[Essential components of the computers]